urubu/GettingAndCleaningData-CourseProject/Codebook.md

 walking, walkingupstairs, walkingdownstairs, sitting, standing, laying (sic, retained from original dataset).

 ##Variable 3 to 68:
-Only the elements making up the variable names are described below.
+As the variable names have been chosen be descriptive and self-explanatory (and avoid tedious repetition), only the various name elements making up the variable names are described below.

-The variable values are means calculated from the original data.
+The variable values in the tidy dataset are means calculated from the original data.
-As the original data are normalized unitless values within the range [-1,1], the calculated means are unitless values within the range [-1,1] as well.
+As the original data are normalized unitless values within the range [-1,1], the calculated means also are unitless values within the range [-1,1].

 -The first name element is either 'time' or 'frequency' indicating a time-domain or frequency-domain variable, respectively.